Clinical Experience

 Pediatric Surgery:

 Residents at the PGY 1, 2, and 4 levels are assigned to Pediatric Surgery.
-The PGY 1 rotation is for one month, while the PGY 2 and PGY 4 rotations range from 2-3 months each at MUH (the Main hospital).
+The PGY 1 rotation is for one month, while the PGY 2 and PGY 4 rotations range from 2-3 months each.
 The PGY 4 serves as the acting chief for this service.
 Resident responsibilities include care of inpatients, attendance in the main and ambulatory operating rooms, and attendance at the weekly outpatient clinic, all under the direct supervision of the Pediatric Surgery attending staff.
 This is one of the busiest operative services with each Resident (PGY 2 and PGY 4) performing 10-15 cases per week.
 The PGY 4 General Surgery Resident scrubs on all major neonatal cases as there are no Pediatric Surgery fellows.

 Transplant Surgery: